AFLplusplus/AFLplusplus/llvm_mode/README.lto.md

 5. If any problems arise be sure to set `AR=llvm-ar RANLIB=llvm-ranlib`.
    Some targets might need `LD=afl-clang-lto` and others `LD=afl-ld-lto`.

-6. If a target uses _init functions or early constructors then additionally set `AFL_LLVM_MAP_DYNAMIC=1` as your target will crash otherwise!

 ## Introduction and problem description

 A big issue with how afl/afl++ works is that the basic block IDs that are